rustdm/dotfiles/README.md

 # dotfiles
 For future reference.
-Run build.sh to apply them.
+To apply, run:

+>**sh build.sh**

-the _vm-display-conf.sh_ script adjusts the X server resolution for use of this config in a virtual machine, such as VirtualBox
+the **vm-display-conf.sh** script adjusts the X server resolution for use of this config in a virtual machine, such as VirtualBox

 # Installed Software
   * xorg-server